 District: Donuts, Sliders, Brew

 While undeniably delicious, donuts are often seen as conventional and, well, a bit boring.
 Not at District: Donuts.Sliders.Brew.
 Browse the case and you might find donuts in as wild flavor combinations as margarita, lemon raspberry, whiskey ginger, something with Sriracha, and a root beer float-inspired donut.
 And if even those inventive flavors are a little too conventional for your adventurous tastebuds, you can really branch out with one of the Croquenuts (a griddled donut sandwich).
 Not feeling a donut?
 There are also biscuits, yogurt parfaits, and breakfast tacos for the taking plus a wonderful selection of coffee.
-Now with three locations in New Orleans, there’s plenty of opportunities to get yourself a donut from District.
+With three locations in New Orleans, there’s plenty of opportunities to get yourself a donut from District.

 While EAT technically serves weekend brunch, it starts at the decidedly breakfast time of 9 a.m.
 Take full advantage of EAT’s “Cajun tradition” of cooking, and look to the Eggs Cochon (pulled pork cake, mustard greens, poached eggs, hollandaise sauce, and a biscuit) or the Eggs Dumaine (grillades, poached eggs, hollandaise sauce, and grits).